 The first version of each episode, released on Rooster Teeth, has its errors recorded by the writers on said wiki.
 A week later, a cleaner version of the episode with less errors is released on YouTube.

 Almost every character has the same basic run animation for non action sequences.
 Granted, this is common in full budget video games as well, but it can be a bit glaring.
 The best example would be when the two teams are late for class, and eight characters have the same movements, though that might have been played for laughs.

-It doesn't help that exposition in episode 16 reveals that despite faunus officially being recognized as equal, they are still commonly mistreated.
+What Do You Mean, It's Not Political?: The White Fang, a Western Terrorists group that gives a bad name to an established minority group.
+Related, Weiss, a character represented by the color white, is presented as a racist, while Blake, who is represented by black, is a member of the group.
+It doesn't help that exposition in episode 16 reveals that despite Faunus officially being recognized as equal, they are still commonly mistreated.
 Even worse, it's mentioned that Schnee industries used "Faunus labor" and with the way it was said and how Blake mentioned back in episode 2 that the company was at the center of a lot of controversy, it's implied that the workers are either overworked, underpaid, have poor safety conditions, or may even be corporate slaves.
 It really does seem similar to how slavery was outlawed after the American Civil War, but not long after the Jim Crow laws were passed, creating more or less slavery in all but name.